Score aggregation

 Interstate credit and study scores

-A student awarded credit at Unit 3 and 4 level for interstate studies will have a study score calculated only if they have credit for Unit 3, receive an S result for Unit 4 in a similar VCE study and have attempted at least 2 graded assessments in the VCE study.
+A student awarded credit at Units 3 and 4 level for interstate studies will have a study score calculated only if they have credit for Unit 3, receive an S result for Unit 4 in a similar VCE study and have attempted at least 2 graded assessments in the VCE study.

 Statistical moderation

 The VCE program gives teachers some flexibility in deciding which teaching and learning activities and school-based assessment tasks they will use to assess the learning outcomes specified in each study design.
-As a result, coursework assessment from different schools will sometimes be based on different sets of assessment activities, even though they are assessing the same learning outcomes, and therefore cannot be compared.
+As a result, coursework assessments from different schools will sometimes be based on different sets of assessment activities, even though they are assessing the same learning outcomes, and therefore cannot be compared.

 - a home school – a teacher from the school delivers and assesses the scored Unit 3–4 sequence from the VCE VET program